N402 highway: Mendez to Tagaytay

 At the junction of J.P.
 Rizal and Osorio Streets, the road proceeds southeast towards Tagaytay as Mendez–Tagaytay Road.
 The Tagaytay segment is also known as Tagaytay–Cavite via Mendez Road.
 It finally terminates at Tagaytay–Nasugbu Highway at Mendez Crossing, Tagaytay.

+History

+The direct predecessor of N402 is Highway 25, which connected Bacoor with Tagaytay via Naic especially during the 20th century.